 In order to accommodate different kinds of threading models for processing incoming requests, Java Router supports a variety of different consumer implementation patterns: the event-driven pattern allows the consumer to be driven by an external thread; the scheduled poll pattern creates a dedicated thread pool to drive the consumer; and the polling pattern leaves the threading model undefined.

 Alternative consumer patterns

 You can implement a consumer based on one of the following patterns:

-- Event-driven pattern on page 56.
+- Event-driven pattern.

-- Scheduled poll pattern on page 57.
+- Scheduled poll pattern.

-- Polling pattern on page 58.
+- Polling pattern.

 Event-driven pattern